converged-computing/metrics-operator/examples/tests/network-netmark/README.md

 kind load docker-image vanessa/netmark:latest
 ```

 Then create the metrics set.
-This is going to run a simple sysstat tool to collect metrics
+This is going to run metrics to assess networking with netmark.
-as lammps runs.

 ```bash
 kubectl apply -f metrics.yaml